godaddy/gasket/packages/gasket-cli/docs/gotchas.md

 It is important to note that your `gasket.config.js` must continue to use `require` and export using CommonJS syntax (e.g. `module.exports =`).
 Any subsequent files loaded, however, are free to use ES Modules syntax.

 Additionally, any other special files directly expected by Gasket (e.g.
 `store.js`, `/lifecycles/*.js`, or `/plugins/*.js`) must also use CommonJS
 syntax.
 The reason being is that default exports will be transformed to have a `.default` property, which Gasket plugins won't be expecting or know how to handle.

-For example, say you write your `store.js` as ES6 module:
+For example, say you write `store.js` for [@gasket/plugin-redux] as ES6 module:

 ```js
 // store.js